-In summary, the results presented here show the superior performance of the PbE embedding method using PAOs for virtual orbitals.
+In summary, the results presented here show the superior performance of the PAOs for virtual orbital space with the PbE embedding method.
 Not only are the calculations cheap (the same as the calculation on the bare fragment), but the potential curves follow the reference curves obtained for the supersystem nicely.
 This is true for both ground and excited states, including both valence and Rydberg type excitations.
-We have also confirmed the finding of Szalewicz33 that the D3 is the appropriate dispersion correction to be used with DFT and we suggest its use also in WF-in-DFT embedding calculations.
+Since the problem of virtual space truncation, which is solved effectively by the presented approach, affects any top-down embedding strategy that relies on orbital localization, we advocate the use of a PAO virtual space in all such applications, especially those employing diffuse basis sets.